hamishknight/swift-evolution/proposals/NNNN-closure-body-macros.md

 ## Proposed solution

-I propose allowing body macros to apply to closures.
+We propose allowing body macros to apply to closures.
 For example, the `@AssumeMainActor` body macro can be written on a closure in the closure signature:

 ```swift
 acceptClosure { @AssumeMainActor in